 When this practice began, so did a race to develop algorithms and statistic analyses.
 Studies to identify correlations between different monitored variables and create predictive models for important process features were now being conducted intensively.

-With this large amount of data, many times correlations are to variables that the process specialists don’t even monitor are identified.
+With this large amount of data, many times we identify correlations between variables that process specialists don't even monitor.
 Despite the fact that increasing the scope of observations and potentially discovering new important variables in the process may be something positive, applying such predictive models and correlations to decision-making can become dangerous.

 One of the main reasons for this is the fact that correlation does not imply causality.
 Let’s see the concepts: in statistics, correlation refers to the measure of the relation between two variables.
 A positive correlation between two variables indicates that both have a similar trend in their movements, and a negative correlation indicates that both vary in opposite directions each other.
 On the other hand, the concept of causality determines that the change in a variable causes the change in another variable.

 Saying that correlation does not imply causality means that, although two variables are correlated, this does not imply that one causes the other.

 In fact, it may be that variable A causes the variable B, but it may also be that variable B actually causes variable A. Or, that there are other factors that cause both A and B.